opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/installing-configuring/install-tplink-router/index.md

 <p>We have written this guide because the Open Technology Institute is expanding Commotion router software support for TP-Link routers.
 The software is an alternative operating system, similar to Linux for your home or office computer.
 TP-Link hardware comes from the factory installed with their custom software - just like a new computer usually comes with Microsoft Windows or Mac OSX installed.
 Installing Commotion on your router instead will add new features to your router, including the ability to mesh with other routers that use Commotion.</p>

-<p>The installation process should take about 45 minutes to an hour.
-If these steps do not work for you, or if you have a router that failed to properly flash Commotion or will not respond in any way, then please see the External Resources section.</p>
+<p>The installation process should take about <strong>15 to 30 minutes</strong>.
+If these steps do not work for you, or if you have a router that failed to properly flash Commotion or will not respond in any way, then please see the <strong>Extra Resources</strong> section.</p>

-<p><strong>Time required: 15 to 30 minutes.</strong></p>
 </section>

 <section id="section-materials-and-supplies-needed">